nlarki/Parcel-ETA-Predictor/README.md

     4. Once the models had been produced and checked, they were then exported using pickle.
     5. A simple website was created using Flask, a python framework.
 The models were hosted in the backend of the website and were accesed through a REST API.

+## Report based Analysis

+    I used SAS VA which is a tool similar to PowerBI.
+The report allows the user too look at deliveries at a courier based level.
+Have a look here: https://viyawaves.sas.com/SASVisualAnalytics/?reportUri=%2Freports%2Freports%2Ffb24327b-4213-42e5-8ca6-2d4363b93ab2&sectionIndex=0&sso_guest=true&sas-welcome=false

 ## How to use the program

     1. In order to use the program you must first clone the repo.